Helen Ladd

-Helen F. Ladd is an education economist who currently works as the Susan B. King Professor Emeritus of Public Policy and Economics at Duke University's Sanford School of Public Policy.
+Helen F. “Sunny” Ladd is an education economist who currently works as the Susan B. King Professor Emeritus of Public Policy and Economics at Duke University's Sanford School of Public Policy.
 In recognition of her research on the economics of education, she has been elected to the National Academy for Education and the National Academy of Sciences.

 Biography

 Helen Ladd earned a B.A. from Wellesley College in 1967, a master's degree from the London School of Economics in 1968 and a Ph.D. from Harvard University in 1974, writing a thesis on the relationship between local public expenditures and the composition of the property tax base under Richard Musgrave and Martin Feldstein.
 After her Ph.D., Ladd worked as assistant professor of economics at Wellesley College (1974–77) and then as Assistant Professor and later associate professor of City and Regional Planning at Harvard University (1978–86) before moving to Duke University's Sanford School of Public Policy in 1986.
 There, she has been a professor of Public Policy and, since 1991, also a professor of economics, until her emeritation in 2017.
 Since 2014, she has been the Susan B. King Professor Emerita of Public Policy and Economics.
 Additionally, Ladd has held visiting appointments at the University of Wellington, University of Cape Town, University of Amsterdam and at the Institute for Fiscal Studies (London).
 In addition to her academic positions, she is affiliated with the Brookings Institution, Learning Policy Institute, National Bureau of Economic Research, and Urban Institute, and has repeatedly presided over the Association for Public Policy Analysis and Management.
 Moreover, she has co-chaired a National Academy of Sciences Committee on Education Finance from 1996 to 1999.
 Finally, she performs editorial duties for Regional Science and Urban Economics, Journal of Policy Analysis and Management, and Educational Evaluation and Policy Analysis, and has done so in the past for Research on Urban Policy, Journal of the American Planning Association, Evaluation Review, and the National Tax Journal.

 Ladd is married to Edward Fiske.

 Ladd was one of the signees of a 2018 amici curiae brief that expressed support for Harvard University in the Students for Fair Admissions v.
 President and Fellows of Harvard College lawsuit.
 Other signees of the brief include Alan B. Krueger, Robert M. Solow, George A. Akerlof, Janet Yellen, as well as numerous others.